JeyCraft/CayoImprovements/README.md

 ---------------------------------------

-**if you want the TV at the beach party to fade out nicely at a certain point, try these settings, then go to advanced settings and save it as an entity, call it Cayo Perico Beach TV:**
+**If you want the TV at the beach party to fade out nicely at a certain point, try these settings, then go to advanced settings and save it as an entity, call it Cayo Perico Beach TV:**

 > Volume: 100
 >